evgenyadzhiev/MyProjects/README.md

 **Step 4**

-Finally, we create our dashboard with all the charts and adding several slicers to filter the data
+Finally, I create my dashboard with all the charts and adding several slicers to filter the data

 ![alt text](IMG/Dashboard.PNG)